 What is a Tax Nexus?

-In discussions of sales taxes, you often see the term "tax nexus" or just "nexus" mentioned.
-In particular, I've talked to Amazon sellers who are puzzled about how tax nexus works.
-This article discusses tax nexus and its importance in both sales taxes and income taxes, and in particular for online businesses.
+In discussions of sales taxes, you may hear the term "tax nexus" or just "nexus" mentioned.
+Nexus becomes a common theme of discussion for online sales businesses, such as Amazon sellers, who often serve numerous states or countries.
+This article discusses tax nexus and its importance in both sales taxes and income taxes, particularly for online businesses.